ojkelly/paranoidmode.com/pgp/subkeys.md

 Why so many steps?
 Why can't you just keep the whole key pair on your computer?

 Keeping the keypair on your computer is actually common place for `ssh`, but it shouldn't be.
 It's trivial to exfiltrate keys, aside from all looking the same, they're almost always in the same place `~/.ssh`.

+With sub-keys, you have a USB device that physically stores the private key component of your sub key.
+You need to maintain physical control of the smartcard, but that is exponentially easier than maintain control of a keypair sitting on a computer.

+Futher, by storing your sub-keys on a smartcard the private keys are never published.
+A good smartcard makes it technically impossible to extract the private keys.
+That's not to say there may not be a way, the goal is to make it prohibitively dangerous and expensive.

+Smartcards also have very low pin failure limits.
+If you guess your pin wrong 3 times, and then guess your admin pin (PUK) wrong 3 times, the card will erase itself.

+If that happens you will forever lose access to those sub-keys, and you will need your root key to generate new ones.